shell360/release/README.md

 Shell360 is a cross-platform SSH client.

-This repository is mainly used to release versions of Shell360， You can download the latest version [here](https://github.com/shell360/release/releases).
-You can also join the [testflight](https://testflight.apple.com/join/teqJZCRm) test
+This repository primarily serves to release updated versions of Shell360.
+You can download [the latest version](https://github.com/shell360/release/releases) from here.
+Furthermore, we warmly welcome your participation in our [TestFlight](https://testflight.apple.com/join/teqJZCRm) testing program.

 <a href="https://apps.apple.com/app/shell360/id6502880351">
   <img src="./Download-on-the-App-Store.svg" alt="Download on the App Store">